Lazin/Syncope/README.md

 README
 ======

 Syncope is a data driven synchronization library for C++11.
-Unlike any other C++ synchronization library, Syncope is unitrusive.
-That means that there is no need to include something in your data-structures or use inheritance.
+Unlike any other C++ synchronization library, Syncope is unintrusive.
+This means that there is no need to include something in your data-structures or to use inheritance.
 Syncope is completely external and decoupled synchronization mechanism.
 Syncope is a proof-of-concept implementation and intended to become stable in future.

-The name "Syncope" is perfect for synchronization library.
-First of all in many cases lock must be held for a short time, only when necessary.
-This reminds me syncopation in music because it's all about timings.
-Second - both words "synchronization" and "syncopation" sounds similar.
-And finally - synchronization is often a source of headache and can cause a syncope :)
+Syncope is header only.
+Build script is used only for benchmarks.

+The name "Syncope" inspired by syncopation in music because it's all about timings.

 ## Lock hierarchy
 The very basic concept in syncope is lock-hierarchy.
 Syncope makes lock-hierarchies explicit.
 Actually, you don't need any mutexes instead of that just define layers of your lock hierarchy that can be used to lock objects.